6. Biomimicry Man

 MVC x 10 Billion = several Earths.
 MVC, and the fact of having one Earth, are non-negotiable.
 Therefore, thus, ergo, process of elimination, QED (quod erat demonstrandum – as demonstrated): the middle bit of the equation is the only thing left to reduce.
 Our deeper-than-pub chat concludes we need fewer than 10 Billion humans.

 Controlling total human population, alongside incremental reductions in consumption per capita, which cannot collapse due to the moral requirement for MVC, is therefore the realistic, moral, sustainable, positive and underlying opportunity to resolve all environmental problems.

 Far more moral and humane to have fewer humans, all meeting MVC plus limited ability for non-essentials, than to have many humans, some of which meet neither MVC nor non-essentials.

 Or as I like to sum up: ‘there’s too much we / wee’.

-The alien registered to vote in Australia, and voted for the Greens.
-If you do the same, many of our environmental problems can start to be resolved.
+The alien registered to vote in Australia, and voted for the Greens, as was normal on its own planet.
+If you do the same, many of our environmental problems can be resolved and prevented systematically.
+Green ideology is aligned with climate physics, meaning Greens will set laws and incentives that help businesses and individuals to become aligned.

 On a Friday the alien helped to hold a banner made by school strikers protesting about climate inaction.
 Show your support for the climate protesters, or join them.